Thyroid Eye Disease: A Comprehensive Guide

 • After Treatment: With appropriate care, bulging may reduce, redness subsides, and visual clarity improve.

-Sharing your concerns with a specialist can help you better understand what to expect during and after treatment.
+Sharing your concerns with an eye specialist can help you better understand what to expect during and after treatment.
 However, is there a way you can prevent this disease from occurring?
 Let’s see!

 What is TED disease?